Sports Injury Doctor Rockville, MD

 The stem cells used in sports medicine come directly from the patient who is being treated.
 Stem cells can be taken from several different sources.
 These cells are typically harvested from the bone marrow, blood or fat of the patient.
 This can dramatically reduce the risk of infection and rejection.
 Stem cells are unique in that they can transform into other cells based on where and how a doctor administers them.
 In a certain setting, stem cells divide into cells called daughter cells, which then turn into new stem cells or become specialized cells with distinct functions, like muscle cells or bone cells.

-Stem cell therapy, or otherwise referred to as regenerative medicine, can be a great alternative for conditions that would otherwise necessitate surgery to fix.
+Stem cell therapy, or otherwise referred to as regenerative medicine, can be an excellent alternative for conditions that would otherwise necessitate surgery to fix.
 Many doctors use stem cell therapy for certain diseases and injuries.
-Because of their versatility, they can be applied in a number of ways to promote and accelerate healing.
-For example, patients who have rotator cuff tears, arthritis, and degenerative conditions may observe that stem cell therapy yields better results while being able to avoid the side effects of surgery.
+Because of their versatility, they can be applied in several ways to promote and accelerate healing.
+For example, patients who have rotator cuff tears, arthritis, and degenerative conditions may observe that stem cell therapy yields better results while avoiding the side effects of surgery.

 What Can Sports Injuries Be Treated With Stem Cells?

 Athletes can endure a wide variety of sports injuries while on the field.
 Some of these injuries are relatively easy to recover from, while others can make athletes miss an entire season.
 Athletes may use stem cell therapy for many types of injuries.
 Stem cells may be able to treat damage to the muscles, ligaments, cartilage, and tendons.
 The cells encourage the growth of new cells to replace the damaged ones.
 With stem cell therapy, an athlete may recover from serious injuries more quickly, even ones with extensive tissue damage.
 A doctor at Pain & Arthritis Relief Center can discuss whether your injury can benefit from stem cell treatment.